-- While in deductive rules, variables must be bound by a positive literal in the body to serve as join variables in the body (adhering to safety requirements!) and to be used in the head, in ECA rules we have four components that induce an information flow according to Figures 3.7 and 3.8. - Positive occurrences are defined analogously to deductive rules based on the term/formula structure (must be done with the semantics of each individual such language). - Positive occurrences can be used to bind variables to a value.
+- While in deductive rules, variables must be bound by a positive literal in the body1 to serve as join variables in the body (adhering to safety requirements!) and to be used in the head, in ECA rules we have four components that induce an information flow according to Figures 3.2 and 3.3. - Positive occurrences are defined analogously to deductive rules based on the term/formula structure (must be done with the semantics of each individual such language). - Positive occurrences can be used to bind variables to a value.
 In case that a variable occurs positively several times, it acts then as a join variable, i.e., the values must coincide; this e.g. allows for an event component that in some cases binds a variable which is then used as a join variable in the condition, and in other cases is only bound by the latter. - Negative occurrences of a variable use the value the variable has been bound to before. - Thus, during execution of a rule, any variable occurring negatively must be bound to a value earlier on the rule level (e.g., with the rule's initialization, or by deriving its value from another variable) or in an "earlier" component (E<Q<T<A) or at least "earlier" in the same component as where the negative occurrence is.
 This leads to the usual definition of safety of rules. - Expressions can also use local variables, e.g., in first-order logic conditions.
-In this case, the scope of a variable is local, e.g., by a quantifier. - Variables in the action component: Using variables as parameters to an action in the action component counts as negative occurrences (in case that a language used in the action component does not define positive or negative occurrences).
-Thus, for languages used in the action component that do not define the notions of positive/negative occurrences, all occurrences are negative.
-Note that this allows for binding a variable in the action component, e.g., by allowing for evaluation of queries in that component, like in Transaction Logic [18] that defines its own notions of positive occurrences.
+In this case, the scope of a variable is local, e.g., by a quantifier. - Variables in the action component: Using variables as parameters to an action in the action component counts as negative occurrences.
+Note that this allows for binding a variable in the action component, e.g., by allowing for evaluation of queries in that component, like in Transaction Logic [20] that defines its own notions of positive occurrences.